Skip to Content

 Requests that cannot be fulfilled

 You should be aware that the right of access is limited to your own personal data, and certain data is exempt from the right of access.
-This will include information which identifies other individuals or information which is subject to legal privilege (for example legal advice given to or sought by the Council, or documents prepared in connection with a legal action).
+This will include information which identifies other individuals or information which is subject to legal privilege (for example legal advice given to or sought by SCIS, or documents prepared in connection with a legal action).

 You may have heard of the "right to be forgotten".
 However, we will sometimes have compelling reasons to refuse specific requests to amend, delete or stop processing your personal data: for example, a legal requirement, or where it falls within a legitimate interest identified in this Privacy Notice.
 All such requests will be considered on their own merits.